 Brad Fischer had made the decision halfway through the trial to treat all of his remaining and newborn calves based on the visual growth, health and condition of the Mylo Treated Group.
-The operation was using a powder supplement beforehand and had now decided to utilise Mylo due to its easy liquid form and with no risk of over feeding animals.
-Mylo is now being utilised in the Auto Calf feeder operation where it is added to the fresh milk daily.
+The operation was using a powder supplement beforehand and had now decided to utilise Mylo due to its easy liquid form and with no risk of overdosing animals.
+The Mylo is now being utilised in the Auto Calf feeder operation where it is added to the fresh milk daily.

-While the difference in weight gains between treatment groups is large, so too was the variability.
-However, the positive effect on calf weight gain in this trial is consistent with that of previous controlled studies.
+While the difference in daily gain between treatment groups is large, so too was the variability.
+However, this positive effect on calf weight gain in this trial is consistent with that of previous controlled studies.